inbo/coding-club/docs/workflow.md

 #### After coding club

 *   Upload the `YYYYMMDD_challenges_solutions.R` file to the [src](https://github.com/inbo/coding-club/tree/master/src) folder.
-*   Edit the video recording of the coding club session
+*   Edit the video recording of the coding club session.
 *   Publish video to INBO Vimeo channel in the dedicated folder called "INBO Coding Club".
-(Title and settings in template below)
+(Title and settings in template below).
+*   Update the [session overview page](https://github.com/inbo/coding-club/blob/main/docs/sessions/index.md) with the link to the video.
+*   Send an email to all coding club members to announce that the solutions and the video are online.

 ## Templates

 ### Invitation email example